Content

 Chargeable operating costs include the costs for services directly related to the operation of the grid.
 Examples include costs for maintaining the grid, costs for providing ancillary services, personnel expenses, costs for materials and third-party supplies, and direct income taxes.

 Chargeable capital costs include depreciation/amortisation and imputed interest.
-The amount of imputed interest is directly dependent on the assets required to operate the grid (invested operating assets (IOA)) and the applicable regulatory interest rate (WACCt+0).
+The amount of imputed interest for ESA activities is directly dependent on the assets required to operate the grid (invested operating assets (IOA)) and the applicable regulatory interest rate (WACCt+0).
 WACCt+0 means that the WACC specified for this year also applies to the current financial year.
+By contrast, interest on the assets required for orders regulated by the WResO is calculated using the borrowing cost ratet+0. included in WACCt+0.

 In particular, IOA consist of transmission grid assets (including construction in progress), intangible assets and net current assets determined on a monthly basis.